 While good ventilation is non-negotiable, a constant, harsh wind is another story.
 Drafts can cause your chickens to get chilled, leading to stress and illness, especially during colder months.
 The goal is to strike a balance: you want gentle airflow to remove moisture and ammonia, but you need to block direct, biting winds.
 A smart layout with a solid wall facing the prevailing wind can make a huge difference.
 An "open coop design that helps with ventilation" is great, but it must be paired with sheltered areas where your flock can escape the gusts and stay comfortable.

-Preparing Your Coop for Heavy Snow
+Getting Your Coop Ready for Winter Snow

 If you live in a snowy climate, your coop needs to be built to handle the weight.
 A flimsy roof can collapse under heavy, wet snow, which is a disaster you don't want to imagine.
 A well-designed coop should have a roof that "slopes to one side, so snow and rain slide off away from the nesting boxes."
 A metal roof is often a great choice because it sheds snow more easily than other materials.
 It's also wise to ensure your coop's doors and windows can still open after a heavy snowfall.
 If you need a winter-ready solution fast, our in-stock coops are built to withstand the elements.